kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### `revoke_issuer`
-Revokes an issuer setting its is_revoked property to true.
+Revokes an issuer to prevent the issuance of verifiable credentials to a specific DID in the vault.
+The admin account is the only party authorized to invoke this function.

 ```rust
 fn revoke_issuer(e: Env, admin: Address, issuer: Address, did: String);